Our facility is designed to make your stay as comfortable and easy as possible.

 – Dr. Kevin Wandler, Medical Director, Advanced Recovery Systems

 Our evidence-based therapies are based on decades of research and experience treating substance use disorders.
 These therapies are proven to help individuals recover from addiction and maintain sobriety.
 Your treatment plan will be customized to include the treatment options that fit your needs.

-Cognitive behavioral therapy, also known as CBT, is one of the most effective treatments for substance use disorders.
+CBT is one of the most effective treatments for substance use disorders.
 Clients learn to detect risky situations, recognize emotions associated with problematic behavior, identify negative thoughts and reshape their thoughts into a positive mindset.

 Dialectical behavioral therapy, also called DBT, is a form of CBT that teaches people to accept unpleasant thoughts and feelings.
 After accepting feelings and emotions, they practice changing behaviors to achieve their goals.

 Eye Movement Desensitization and Reprocessing Therapy, more commonly referred to as EMDR, helps clients resolve distress associated with trauma.
 The therapy teaches the brain to reprocess traumatic memories to resolve problematic or unnecessary emotions.

 In addition to standard therapies, you’ll have access to alternative treatments such as yoga therapy, art therapy and aromatherapy.
 You’ll attend educational classes to learn about the disease of addiction, and your family will have access to educational and support programming.

 In partnership with PBJ Connections, a nonprofit mental and behavioral health care provider, we offer off-site equine therapy sessions to a select number of clients once a week for up to six weeks.
 During equine therapy, clients care for horses under the supervision of mental health professionals.
 Clients do not ride the horses.